-I, [Student's Name], certify the following: 1.
-I am of good character and competent legal ability and am adequately trained to perform as a legal intern.
-2. I am: enrolled at [Law School] and have completed at least two-thirds of the credits required to graduate; or a recent graduate of [Law School], but I have not yet taken a bar exam or I am awaiting the results.
-3. I am familiar with the Federal Rules of Civil Procedure, of Criminal Procedure, and of Evidence, the Model Rules of Professional Conduct, the Montana Rules of Professional Conduct, and the Local Rules.
-I understand that I am bound by these rules.
-4. I understand that this certification will be filed in the record of each case in which I participate.
-DATI ED [date].
-Student's Signature
+I, [Student's Name], certify the following:

+- enrolled at [Law School] and have completed at least two-thirds of the credits required to graduate; or - a recent graduate of [Law School], but I have not yet taken a bar exam or I am awaiting the results. - 3.
+I am familiar with the Federal Rules of Civil Procedure, of Criminal Procedure, and of Evidence, the Model Rules of Professional Conduct, the Montana Rules of Professional Conduct, and the Local Rules.
+I understand that I am bound by these rules. - 4.
+I understand that this certification will be filed in the record of each case in which I participate.